convidaC4C/convida/README.md

 ## Work Methodology
 ### Scrum
 Scrum it is an agile work methodology that aims to deliver value in short periods of time and for this it is based on three pillars: transparency, inspection and adaptation.
 This allows the customer, together with their sales team, to get the product to market quickly, quickly.

+##### It is characterized by:
+Adopt an incremental development strategy, rather than complete product planning and execution.
+Basing the quality of the result more on the tacit knowledge of the people in self-organized teams, than on the quality of the processes used.
+Overlap the different stages of development, instead of performing one after the other in a sequential cycle or cascade.

+#### Sprint
+A Sprint is the period in which the work itself is carried out.
+It is recommended that the duration of the sprints be constant and defined by the team based on their own experience.

 ### Microsoft Teams
 Microsoft Teams is based on Office 365 Groups and allows collaboration between people from the same team or the development of a specific project, sharing resources and the main function is constant communication between team members.